almereyda/awesome-starred/README.md

 ## Go

+- [flow-exporter](https://github.com/neptune-networks/flow-exporter) - Export network flows from Kafka to Prometheus
+- [planet-exporter](https://github.com/williamchanrico/planet-exporter) - :rocket: Determine server dependencies along with required bandwidth
+- [topo](https://github.com/fako1024/topo) - Dependency resolution based on topological sort of a directed graph (for arbitrary types)
+- [domain-dependency-tool](https://github.com/mchtech/domain-dependency-tool) - 一个能画出域名与其它DNS域的依赖关系的工具 A dependency graph tool that can draw domain names with other DNS domains/zones
+- [fptrace](https://github.com/orivej/fptrace) - Record process launches and files read and written by each process
+- [protodot](https://github.com/seamia/protodot) - transforming your .proto files into .dot files (and .svg, .png if you happen to have graphviz installed)
 - [wordpress-operator](https://github.com/presslabs/wordpress-operator) - WordPress operator for Kubernetes
 - [gasper](https://github.com/sdslabs/gasper) - Your Cloud in a Binary
 - [sshportal](https://github.com/moul/sshportal) - :tophat: simple, fun and transparent SSH (and telnet) bastion server